-Students receiving an AI position in the Department of Counseling and Educational

-Psychology are required to enroll in P650 (College Teaching and Instruction) for a total of 3 credits if your AI appointment covers 2 academic years.
+Students receiving an AI position in the Department of Applied Psychology in Education and Research Methodology are required to enroll in P650 (College Teaching and Instruction) for a total of 3 credits if their AI appointment covers 2 academic years.
 The credits are distributed over the first 3 semesters of teaching.
 Enrollment is required at 1 credit per semester, fall, spring, and fall.
-If you are no longer teaching during the second academic you will not be required to enroll in the third credit hour.
+If you are no longer teaching during the second academic year, you will not be required to enroll in the third credit hour.
 Occasionally, opportunities to gain additional teaching experience become available on a voluntary basis through partnering with a faculty member.